pantheon-systems/documentation/source/partials/wp-login-attacks.md

 ### Disable "Anyone Can Register"

 Some attackers or lost visitors might try to create an account via the login page.

-To turn off the feature, navigate to the **Settings** tab in WordPress admin and uncheck **Anyone can register** on the **Membership** line.
+To disable this, navigate to the **Settings** tab in WordPress admin and uncheck **Anyone can register** on the **Membership** line.

 ### Add Multi-factor Authentication (MFA)